Bengur/dockerize_stateless_django_app/README.md

     pip freeze

-In your project directory create requirements.txt file Copy and paste to requirements.txt file the output of pip freeze
+In your project directory create requirements.txt file.
+Copy and paste to requirements.txt file the output of pip freeze

 ## Step 3.
 Build your custom docker image

-Copy and paste Dockerfile to your project directory
+Copy and paste Dockerfile to your project directory.
 Cd to your project directory and run

     docker build -t your_docker_image_name .